efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB6/U1LAB6.md

 **Reflection Questions:**

 - In what ways did Bulma make styling a web page easier?
-What were some challenges you ran into?
+- What were some challenges you ran into?
+How did you overcome them?
--
+- Why do you think web designers would use a framework like Bulma?
+Why might they not want to use such a framework?